ayushk16/life-skills-track/tiny-habits.md

 ## 1. In this video, what was the most interesting story or idea for you?

 - Set the habit you want to make right after something you already do.
-  For example after I leave home, I will put the keys in my bag.
+  For example, after I leave home, I will put the keys in my bag.

 ## 2. How can you use B = MAP to make making new habits easier?
 What are M, A and P.

 B = MAP stands for Behavior equals Motivation, Ability, and Prompt.
 This formula provides a structured approach to ensure that you have the necessary components with you for successful habit formation.

-- Define why you want to establish a new habit
+- Define why you want to establish a new habit.
-- Ensure that the habit is easy to accomplish
+- Ensure that the habit is easy to accomplish.
-- Prompt that will remind you to perform the habit
+- Prompt that will remind you to perform the habit.

 ## 3. Why it is important to "Shine" or Celebrate after each successful completion of habit?